Rishad01/BITCS-Git-Tutorial/README.md

 git checkout -b newBranch  : creates a new branch and switches to it
 git push : pushes the commits in the local to remote repository
 git pull : pulls the changes in the remote repository to local and merges them
+git rebase  : moves the commits from one branch to another
+git clean : removes untracked files from directory
+git cherry-pick  :  moves specific commits from one branch to another